-First up is the completely redundant one.
-This is the one that does nothing except make you tick a box that essentially says "I won't do anything illegal".
-While I am in no way a legal expert, I think that either, there is a clause in the law stating that you can't be held responsible if someone does something illegal with your infrastructure without your knowledge, OR, it is something that isn't dismissed with such an easy-to-fool measure.
+The first issue is the completely redundant one.
+These portals do nothing except make you tick a box that essentially says "I won't do anything illegal".
+While I am in no way a legal expert, I think that there must be a clause in the law stating that you can't be held responsible if someone does something illegal with your infrastructure without your knowledge.
+OR, it is something that isn't dismissed with such an easy-to-fool measure.
 Just stop it.

 I can do an enormous amount with your date of birth.
 Here's the thing, maybe on its own it's not that useful, but it's a critical piece of connecting information.
-The reason they tell you to never reuse passwords is that if some website that has bad security gets compromised, everything gets compromised.
+The reason they tell you never to reuse passwords is that if some website that has lousy security gets compromised, everything gets compromised.
 The first thing hackers do when they find your password is to go and try it on pretty much any service they can find you.
-This works similarly with data, except that you can't renew your data.
-Imagine there are two data breaches that have separate information.
-I can use your date of birth, together with some other statistics that are very widely available, to link that data together, and the more data I have, the easier it gets to guess more data correctly.
+This process works similarly with data, except that you can't renew your data.
+Imagine two data breaches have separate information.
+I can use your date of birth, together with some other statistics that are very widely available, to link that data together, and the more information I have, the easier it gets to guess more data correctly.

-Just to give you an idea of how easy this would be to do, I was doing an assessment for a company where I wanted to work as a data scientist a couple of months ago.
+To give you an idea of how easy this would be to do, I was assessing a company where I wanted to work as a data scientist a couple of months ago.
 The company shall remain unnamed, but the assessment was "here are some fairly mundane data about a bunch of people, build a model that identifies this person".
 I had a week to do this.
 So, yes, your date of birth getting compromised is a big deal.

 And for what?

 Second of all, they don't need it.
-They just plain don't need it.
+They plainly don't need it.
 There is no good reason for them to have to know your date of birth, your gender, your name or anything to give you WiFi access.
 I'll get to the ones that use it to track you next, but suffice it to say that WiFi worked just five before these portals became standard.
-As far as I'm concerned, having functioning WiFi is (or should be) and expected part of doing business these days and if you offer a service in your place of business, I am allowed to have the expectation that it adheres to proper safety standards, just like hygiene.
+Having functioning WiFi is (or should be) and expected part of doing business these days.
+If you offer a service in your place of business, I am allowed to expect that it adheres to proper safety standards, just like hygiene.

-Lastly, I don't want to turn this into a gender/race discussion necessarily, but I do think it is worth to point out that this puts up unnecessary barriers to people who have conditions including but not limited to:
+Lastly, I don't want to turn this into a gender/race discussion necessarily.
+Still, I do think it is worth to point out that this puts up unnecessary barriers to people who have conditions including but not limited to: